Wilfred/wilfred.github.com/_posts/2014-09-15-comparative-macrology.markdown

 Macros in CL are just functions that run at compile time, which makes their execution easy to reason about.
 CL also has a lightweight backquote syntax for building expressions.
-However, we have to be careful about our output, and manually generate fresh symbols to avoid accidental variable capture.
+However, we have to be careful about our output, and manually generate fresh, uninterned symbols to avoid accidental variable capture.

 {% highlight lisp %}